starfishlam1223/Tooter/README.md

 # Tooter
 This is a replica of Twitter.
 ## Requirements
+### Production
 1. Python 3.7.6
 2. Django 2.2
+### Development
+1. PyLint
 ## Install
 This project makes use of a virtual environment.
-In the folder, type the below line to generate a virtual environment
+In the folder, type the below line to install pipenv

-	python -m venv ./.venv
-And activate it with this command
-	.\.venv\Scripts\activate
-Then, install Django 2.2 with
-	pip install django==2.2
+	pip install pipenv --upgrade

+Then, in this folder, type this command to create the virtual environment

+	pipenv install

+## Superuser account
+	Username: startfish
+	Password: 1234